January 3, 2020: Mr Beast has postponed Finger on the App 2 until February 19

 - Have a phone charger nearby: Nothing would be worse than running out of battery during the game, so have a charger ready and to hand

-- Make plans for doing necessary things: There are some things, that you just have to do, especially if you’re in this for the long haul, so perhaps devise a way that you can keep playing while doing those things, whether that’s with help from a friend, or some gadgetry.
+- Make plans for doing necessary things: There are some things, that you just have to do, especially if you’re in this for the long haul, so perhaps devise a way that you can keep playing while doing those things

 The 70 hours were also filled with plenty of other hilarious happenings – whether it was MrBeast calling contestants to try and catch them out, or the evil yet hilarious people who tricked streamers into calling up Siri on their phones – be warned of swears in the video.